sfeir-open-source/sfeir-school-nodejs/docs/markdown/javascript/05-variables.md

 Notes:
 IIFE = Immediately Invoked Function Expression

-en ES6, les accolades nous permettent de créer des scopes sans IIFE.
+In ES6, braces allow us to create scopes without IIFE.

-Le mot clé function revient à une déclaration globale de la fonction
+The function keyword amounts to a global declaration of the function

 ##==##